 Driving the time only hour, minute, and center second hands is in-house developed caliber AMW21 that’s a 3.5Hz, 21-jewel manually wound movement that has 135 total components and measures 33.5 mm x 4.2 mm.
 It uses a sophisticated variable inertia balance system, with a flat hairspring.
 An unusual motor barrel design, that allows the arbor to turn around the mainspring within the barrel itself, makes the power distribution more efficient — and stable — while conserving space.
 This results in a rate that’s both more precise and that offers an impressive 100-hour power reserve, with only a single barrel.

-A concentric circular guilloche pattern distinguishes the dark gray offset time dial from the riched frosted finish of the lighter gray-colored surrounding dial, the latter of which is secured to the mainplate by four small polished flat head screws.
+A concentric circular guilloche pattern distinguishes the gray offset time dial from the grenage (handmade frosted treatment) surface of the primary dial, which is in nearly the same hue — but set apart by the different finishes.
+Both dials are secured by polished screws.
 The barrel bridge, that’s visible on the lower section of the dial side, is made of 18K white gold instead of stainless steel (future models will be in stainless steel).
 This pocket-watch-inspired bridge has been completely beveled by hand and then polished by hand, including the countersink that holds the jewel with which the motor barrel pivot meshes.

 The dial is protected by a low-profile flat sapphire crystal, keeping with the modern theme, and maintaining a lower profile than a highly domed crystal.
 The caseback also has a sapphire crystal, so you can admire the large Geneva stripes on the three-quarter gear train bridge has been beveled by hand at 60-degrees, the circular graining on the ruthenium-plated (dark gray) mainplate, as well as the brushed balance bridge, which like the motor barrel bridge on the dial side, has been hand beveled and polished.
 The perimeter of the movement side has a frosted gray surface, with embossed lettering, further adding to the intricate finishing techniques that owners will be able to enjoy each time they peer into the exhibition back.